aplteam/Cider/docs/Cider-User-Guide.md

 [^nuget]: NuGet is all about .NET packages: <https://en.wikipedia.org/wiki/NuGet>

-[^link]: _LINK_ is a tool designed to bring APL code into the workspace and keep it in sync with the files the code came from: <https://github.com/dyalog/Link>
+[^link]: _LINK_ is a tool designed to bring APL code into the workspace and keep it in sync with the files the code came from; see <https://github.com/dyalog/Link> and <https://dyalog.github.io/link>

 [^load_tatin_pkgs]: Strictly speaking only references to the packages are injected into your application or tool.
 The actual packages are loaded into either `#._tatin` or `⎕SE._tatin`

-[^winonly]: At the time of writing (July 2022) this works under Windows but not on other operating systems.
-However, Dyalog plans to implement this feature (or something similar) on all platforms.